The survival horror genre can expect a new addition to the fold in the form of Alien: Isolation, coming early October.

 Alien: Isolation is released 7th October 2014 on all platforms.

-ICXM operates a zero tolerance policy with regards to trolling, name calling, console wars (including pro-Xbox) and any form of behaviour deemed toxic by our moderators and community in our comments system.
-Failure to present your comments in a respectful way will result in a permanent ban.
+ICXM operates a zero tolerance policy with regards to trolling, name calling, console wars (including pro-Xbox) and any form of toxic behaviour in our comments system.
 This is not to suggest we will censor opinions we disagree with, far from it!
-We simply want to encourage reasonable and respectful discourse, and take a stance against the mainstream practice of inciting flame wars for page views.
+We simply want to encourage respectful discourse, and take a stance against the mainstream practice of inciting flame wars for page views.
 Thank you. :)